Vietnam.vn - Nền tảng quảng bá Việt Nam

 The IRIS² constellation will include hundreds of satellites in low Earth orbit and medium Earth orbit - Photo: Financial Times/OneWeb

-With plans to build a multi-orbital network of nearly 300 satellites, the IRIS² project aims to compete with US satellite internet service providers such as billionaire Elon Musk's Starlink and Amazon's Kuiper project.
+With plans to build a multi-orbit network of nearly 300 satellites, the IRIS² project aims to compete with US satellite internet service providers such as billionaire Elon Musk's Starlink and Amazon's Kuiper project.

 Historical milestone

-The IRIS² constellation — short for Infrastructure for Resilience, Interconnectivity and Security by Satellite — will consist of hundreds of satellites in low Earth orbit and others in medium Earth orbit.
+The IRIS² constellation — which stands for Infrastructure for Resilience, Interconnectivity and Security by Satellite — will consist of hundreds of satellites in low Earth orbit and others in medium Earth orbit.

 Placing interconnected satellites in different orbits like this will allow the constellation to operate safely, quickly, and maintain continuous connectivity without the need for thousands of satellites.
 An additional layer in low Earth orbit to provide additional services will also be developed.